jenpaulhus/decompose-jacobians/README.md

 All subgroups and conjugacy classes are labeled as Magma labels them for the permutation group (either as entered by the user or as computed from the function `ConvertToPerm` which is in the file `genvectors.mag`).

+An error will also be returned if the specific group and signature pair entered are not possible pairs for a Riemann Surface.